skyflowapi/skyflow-iOS/README.md

    errorTextStyles: Skyflow.Styles, //optional styles that will be applied to the errorText of the collect element
    label: String,                   //optional label for the form element
    placeholder: String,             //optional placeholder for the form element
-   altText: String,                 //optional string that acts as an initial value for the collect element
+   altText: String,                 //(DEPRECATED) optional string that acts as an initial value for the collect element
    validations: ValidationSet       // optional set of validations for the input element )
 ```